Privitjay/FUTURE_CS_01/README.md

 ![Alt text](./images/Hydra.PNG)

-weak creds were found with via my dictionary attack and i gained access to the webpage via the login form.
+weak creds were found via my dictionary attack and i gained access to the webpage via the login form.

 ---